-When it came to choosing the best bedding for our African Pygmy Hedgehog, we came up with a list of tips to make sure any bedding we checked out was suitable for our hedgehog.
+When it came to choosing the best bedding for our hedgehog, we came up with a list of tips to make sure any bedding we checked out was suitable for our hedgehog.

 What is the best bedding for a hedgehog?
 The best hedgehog bedding options include fabric bedding, shredded paper, old newspapers, certain litter pellets to wood shavings like pine.
 Some bedding can be toxic like cedar wood shavings, whilst others can be dusty, cause irritation or be eaten by hedgehogs.

 The following part of this article will look at some important tips we came up with around hedgehog bedding.

 Any bedding choice needs to be non-toxic and not contain anything that could be toxic or is itself toxic.
 Cedarwood shavings as bedding is a big no-no and many hedgehog owners and breeders have stipulated cedar wood as being toxic to hedgehogs.

 The bedding must not also be made of anything that could react with the poop or urine delivered by the hedgehog, this could be as innocent as a different smell or more sinister change into a chemical that’s toxic to the hedgehog.

-It’s best to check with a reputable pet shop or even a vet to make sure the bedding you plan to use isn’t going to be toxic to your pygmy hedgehog.
+It’s best to check with a reputable pet shop or even a vet to make sure the bedding you plan to use isn’t going to be toxic to your hedgehog.

 2. Easy to clean

 Choosing bedding which can be easily cleaned is a must.
 Our choice of fleecy fabric allows any dried up poop to be picked off with ease by using the front nozzle of the portable vacuum cleaner we use, allowing easier removal by then sucking up dried poop.

 If we had bedding where poop would seep in and get embedded, or bedding where you ended up having to be extra careful not to vacuum up bits of the bedding with the poop, this would make it much harder to remove the poop and would make the daily poop clean a real chore.